-(大曲 dàqū) Da means ‘big’ and ‘qu’ means starter.
-Moist crushed wheat, with barley or peas, are shaped into a brick and aged in a warm humid room for several weeks to months to acquire mold, bacteria and fungi.
+(大曲 dàqū) Da means ‘big’ while ‘qu’ means starter.
+A paste of wheat, sometimes with barley and / or peas, is made into a paste, then shaped into bricks that are incubated in a warm / hot humid room for several weeks to months to acquire mold, bacteria and fungi.
 Funky!

 (二锅头 èrguōtóu) Like fenjiu, a style of light-fragrance baijiu, popular in northern China and especially in the Beijing area.
 Erguotou translates to ‘second pot head’ and means second distillation.
 Better-known brands include Red Star (红星), Niulanshan (牛栏山) and Yidanliang (一担粮), all with entry level-bottles at less than USD2.
 Erguotou is a cheap way to get drunk.

-After starch in the grains breaks down into sugars, the magic of yeast converts them to ethanol (alcohol) and carbon dioxide.
-In simple terms, it’s a two-step dance: glycosis sees yeast turn sugar into pyruvate molecules, then fermentation sees those turn into two carbon dioxide and two ethanol molecules.
+After the starch in grain breaks down into sugar, yeasts convert them to ethanol (alcohol) and carbon dioxide. it’s a two-step dance: glycosis sees yeast turn sugar into pyruvate molecules, then fermentation sees those turn into two carbon dioxide and two ethanol molecules.
 It’s humbling but booze, including baijiu, is yeast’s leftovers.

-(麸曲 fū qū) Like daqu and xiaoqu, fuqu (‘bran starter’) gets the whole saccharification and fermentation process going, though in this case for a particular style of baijiu: erguotou.
+(麸曲 fū qū) Like daqu and xiaoqu, fuqu (‘bran starter’) gets the whole saccharification and fermentation process going, though in this case usually for a particular style of baijiu: erguotou.
 Fuqu uses the fungus Aspergillus.
-I like the sound of that fungi.

-(干杯 gānbēi) The Chinese equivalent of “bottoms up”, it translates as “dry glass” or “dry cup”.
+(干杯 gānbēi) The Chinese equivalent of “bottoms up”, it translates as “dry glass” or “dry cup.”
 It’s a crucial part of drinking culture in China and all kinds of status-oriented situations.
-Knowing who to ganbei and when can help maintain social harmony.
-It can also have you wasted beyond belief quick.
+Knowing who to ganbei and when helps sustain social harmony.
+It can also get you quickly wasted beyond belief and memory.

-While sorghum is most famously used for making baijiu, numerous other grains can also be included in the mix.
+While sorghum is the most common grain for making baijiu, numerous other grains can also be included in the mix.
 Everything from barley and millet to wheat and corn.
 And, of course, rice.
 Sichuan brand Wuliangye (五粮液 Wǔliángyè) translates to ‘five grain liquid’.
-It puts the yay in yè.
+It puts the yay! in yè.

 Baijiu infused with sugar and pretty much anything from fruit to chili peppers to Chinese medicinal ingredients to ants.
 Want to do your own?
 Check this out.

-(曲 qū) ‘Qu’ means starter and its crucial ingredients that initiates the dual processes of saccharification and fermentation in baijiu-making.
+(曲 qū) ‘Qu’ means starter and its a crucial ingredient that initiates the dual processes of saccharification and fermentation in baijiu-making.
 Different styles of baijiu used different qu, from brick-like daqu to the rice-based xiaoqu to erguotou‘s friendly helper fuqu.

-The breaking down of starch from grain, such as sorghum, into simple sugars that can be converted by fermentation into alcohol.
-In making baijiu, both processes happen simultaneously.
-That’s one that makes this spirit special.
+The breaking down of starch from grain, such as sorghum, into simple sugars that can be converted to alcohol by fermentation.
+When making baijiu, both processes happen simultaneously.

 (酱香 jiàngxiāng) Linked with northwest Guizhou and southeast Sichuan provinces.
-Maotai the best-known producer.
+Maotai is the best-known producer.
 “Sauce’ is appropriate as the odor evokes soy sauce, sesame, bean paste and other umami-esque smells.
 Sauce-fragrance baijiu uses sorghum as a base and goes through multiple cycles of fermentation, in brick-lined pits, and distillations.
-It’s a long and labor-intensive and almost Sisyphean process.
+It’s a long and labor-intensive—almost Sisyphean—process.